I've come to wonder whether the signs that I might make an effort at being some kind of an author were apparent when I was very young.

 As you now know, you were amongst the first victims of my little ramblings about The Balance of Guilt, and I was delighted - and more than a little relieved - at your reactions to the new book.

 It is an odd experience this writing lark, when you shut yourself away for weeks, trying to finish a book.
-And even when it's done, then rewritten, edited and published,...
-Read more
+And even when it's done, then rewritten, edited and published, more than a few attacks of doubt creep in - is the thing actually any good?

 I have had a new experience.
 Stop sniggering, before you even think it, it's nothing of a naughty nature.